eldar-elne/docker-spark-iceberg/README.md

 ## Usage
-Start up the notebook server by running the following.
+Start up the notebook server by running the following. cd into your repo local directory and run:
 ```
 docker-compose up
 ```
-(keep in mind it might take a while to build)
+(**keep in mind it might take a while to build)

-The notebook server will then be available at http://localhost:8888
+The notebook server will then be available at http://localhost:8888 and theres an example notebook to play with.

 While the notebook server is running, you can use any of the following commands if you prefer to use spark-shell, spark-sql, or pyspark.
 ```